-- Seek partnerships to aid in land acquisition, and parks and trail development within the community. - Develop a volunteer base of invested community members. - Collaborate with property owners and work with developers to secure easements for trails along stream corridors.
+- Seek partnerships to aid in land acquisition, and parks and trail development within the community. - Continue to expand the volunteer base of invested community members. - Collaborate with property owners and work with developers to secure easements for trails along stream corridors. - Utilize the County Trails Plan to coordinate multijurisdictional connections